wx13/jedi/README.md

 Jedi (J's EDItor)
 =================

-Jedi is a text editor, writen in ruby, for the unix console, designed to be portable and hackable.
+Jedi is a unix console text editor designed to be portable and hackable.

  - Portable
    + No installation required
+   + No build step
    + No dependencies, other than ruby
  - Hackable
    + Full ruby scriptability (on startup, and while running)
-   + 3000 SLOC
+   + 3K SLOC
- - Features
+ - Some Features
    + Text folding (manual and pattern-based auto-folding)
    + Multi-level undo/redo with (optional) history saved to disk
    + Multiple cursor modes
    + Indentation facade
    + Searchable copy/paste history
    + Split screen modes
+   + Drop into an IRB session at anytime